What’s the Buzz

 Maple syrup urine disease (sweet smell)

-Taking medications and dietary supplements can make your pee smell stronger.
+Taking medications and dietary supplements can cause your urine to smell stronger.
 For example, sulfonamide antibiotics, diabetes medication, phenazopyridine, medicines used to treat rheumatoid arthritis, and B vitamin complexes such as thiamine and choline.

 There can be changes in the smell of your urine if you’re pregnant due to: